The Mall at Whitney Field

 The Mall at Whitney Field (formerly known as Searstown Mall) is a shopping mall located off of Route 2 near the junction with Interstate 190 in Leominster, Massachusetts.
 The mall opened in 1967 and was renovated and renamed in 2004.
-The mall's anchor stores are Burlington, Gardner Outlet Furniture, and JCPenney, with one vacant anchor last occupied by Sears.
+The mall's anchor stores are Burlington,and JCPenney, with one vacant anchor last occupied by Sears.
 The mall was previously owned by Walton Street Capital LLC of Chicago until May 2013 when Vintage Real Estate acquired the mall with plans to renovate and turnaround the struggling mall.
 As of January 8, 2020, the mall is now owned by Hull Property Group.